This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Overview

-New Zealand has an advanced digital infrastructure, ranking in the top 20 countries globally for network coverage, 5G deployment, and internet speeds.
-(Source: 2020 Inclusive Internet Index and Speedtest Global Index.)
+New Zealand has an advanced digital infrastructure when it comes to network coverage, 5G deployment, and internet speeds, ranking in the top 20 countries globally for fixed broadband speed and top 40 for mobile performance (Source: 2023 Inclusive Internet Index and Speedtest Global Index).
 New Zealand is rich and competitive in fintech, health IT, digital and creative technologies.
-The sector is New Zealand’s third largest export sector with revenue of over $8.7B a year.
+The sector is New Zealand’s third largest export sector with revenue of over $8.7B a year while the Gross domestic product (GDP) of the information media and telecommunication industry in New Zealand in 2022 was worth almost $6B.
 New Zealand’s information, communications and technology (ICT) sector comprises around 7,500 organizations.
 Most multinational brands are distributed in New Zealand.

 New Zealand is an ideal testbed for ICT goods and services reflecting a population receptive to new technologies.